elastic/elasticsearch-py/docs/reference/configuration.md

 spaces out the retries to give the server more time to recover from a transient failure.

-The exponential backoff algorithm used by the client is called "Equal Jitter".
+The exponential backoff algorithm used by the client is called "Equal Jitter."
 It is described in detail in the [Exponential Backoff And Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) article, published in the AWS
 Architecture blog.